ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 ### Extract

-ETL process starts with retrieving the documents from the database.
+The ETL process starts with retrieving the documents from the database.
 You can choose which documents will be processed by next two stages (Transform and Load).

 The possible options are:

 * Documents from a single collection